cristinalunaj/MMEmotionRecognition/README.md

 - [x] [RAVDESS](https://zenodo.org/record/1188976#.YFZuJ0j7SL8)

+**IMPORTANT NOTE: For training/testing the models, we only use 1.440 videos (only speech channel) not songs.
+See in MMEmotionRecognition/data/ravdess_videos.csv the name of these files.

 Once downloaded, put them in your working directory, in what follows, we will refer to these directories as: